A Ceylon Press Tiny Guide

 2

-Discovered in 1929 by the Dutch tea planter, Adriaan Constant Tutein Nolthenius, the Ceylon Highland Long Tailed Tree Mouse (Vendeleuria Oleracea Nolthenii) is an increasingly rare creature, little more than 21 centimetres in length, nose to tail.
+The endemic Ceylon Highland Long Tailed Tree Mouse is an increasingly rare creature, little more than 21 centimetres in length, nose to tail.
 It is found in Sri Lanka’s hill country where it lives in trees, venturing out only by night.
-Like most mice, it has reddish brown fur, that occasionally grows darker but compared to its many cousins, presents somewhat disappointingly small ears.
+Like most mice, it has reddish brown fur, that occasionally grows darker and has small ears.

 3

-The tiny (13 centimetres in length, nose to tail) Indian Field Mouse is one of those mammals of the Indian subcontinent that has long term residency rights in Sri Lanka where it is found almost everywhere.
+Measuring a tiny 13 centimetres in length, nose to tail, the Indian Field Mouse is one of those mammals of the Indian subcontinent that has long term residency rights in Sri Lanka where it is found almost everywhere.
 It is all a mouse aims to be, with a small rounded hunched body, lovely rounded smooth ears, and light brown to white fur.

 4

-Beloved of mouse pet owners, science and regularly used in laboratories, the Indian House Mouse (Mus Musculus Castaneus) is what most commonly comes to mind when something thinks of a mouse.
-It is widely distributed across Asia and elsewhere and in urban areas it has become an almost tame companion to the humans its lives around.
+The almost domesticated Indian House Mouse is beloved of pet owners, science and, regrettably, is regularly used in laboratories.
+It is widely distributed across Asia and has become an almost tame companion to the humans its lives around.
 Rarely more than 20 centimetres in length, nose to tail, it is one of the world‘s most studied and understood mammals, its typical behavioural characteristics itemized even down to the differences exhibited if it lives in sandy dunes rather than an apartment.

 5

-Common throughout South and Southeast Asia, the Asiatic or Indian Long Tailed Climbing Mouse (Vandeleuria Oleracea) grows to little more than twenty centimetres in length, nose to tail, and sports reddish brown fur that fades to white on its underparts.
-It is widely distributed – but not a creature to go out of your way to befriend for it is notorious for spreading the tick-borne viral Kyasanur Forest Disease that causes headaches, chills, muscle pain, and vomiting and can take months to recover from.
+The Indian Long-Tailed Tree Mouse is also known as the Indian Long Tailed Climbing Mouse, and it is common throughout South and Southeast Asia.
+It grows to little more than twenty centimetres in length, nose to tail, and sports reddish brown fur that fades to white on its underparts.
+It is widely distributed – but not a creature to go out of your way to befriend for it is notorious for spreading the tick-borne viral Kyasanur Forest Disease that causes headaches, chills, muscle pain, and vomiting.

 6

-Mayor’s Spiny Mouse (Mus Mayori) inhabits the smaller end of the mouse spectrum and comes in two (still quite widespread) variants – Mus Mayori Mayori, which inhabit the hill country; and Mus Mayori Pococki which prefers the low wetlands.
-Telling them apart is almost impossible, and both are covered with reddish grey fur and exhibit rather unsatisfactorily small ears.
+The endemic Mayor’s Spiny Mouse comes in two (still quite widespread) variants – Mus Mayori Mayori, which inhabit the hill country; and Mus Mayori Pococki which prefers the low wetlands.
+Both are covered with reddish grey fur and have small ears.
 Seeing them is also a challenge for they are both nocturnal creatures.
 One of their more interesting (albeit worrying) points of mouse difference is their capacity to carry quite so many other creatures on them: from mites, ticks, and sucking louses to small scorpions.

 7

-A mere maximum of 18 centimetres length, from nose to tail, the Ceylon Spiny Mouse (Mus Fernandoni) is found only in Sri Lanka, one of its prized endemic species.
-It is now so endangered that it can be seen in a few locations, becoming sadly ever rarer than nightclubs on Neptune.
-Its reddish grey back and sides morph into white underparts, with huge, gorgeous smooth scooped out ears that stand like parasols above large dark eyes.
-It is a mouse to fall in love with.
+The endemic Sri Lankan Spiny Mouse is now so endangered that it can be seen in a few locations.
+A mere maximum of 18 centimetres length, from nose to tail, its reddish grey back, and sides morph into white underparts, with huge, gorgeous smooth scooped out ears that stand like parasols above large dark eyes.